 The gray days we’ve had for the past few weeks – in my neck of the woods and across much of America – are a fitting metaphor for the times in which we live, times that are dark now and growing darker by the minute.
 And I’m ashamed to say that instead of appearing as a “light” in that darkness, I’ve too often cursed the darkness and let it overwhelm me.

-If, as we well know, cursing the darkness accomplishes nothing, however, the question is, exactly how does one go about appearing as a true light in a perverse world that calls light darkness and darkness light?
+If, as we well know, cursing the darkness is useless, the question is, exactly how does one go about appearing as a true light in a perverse world that calls light darkness and darkness light?

 I suspect God has a different answer to that question for every one of His followers.
 And I suspect that most of us have some idea of what that answer is for ourselves.